cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 If the signature is leaked, then security reduces to the scenario wherein randomness is expanded directly from G(n).

-Also, in systems where signature computations are expensive, these values may be precomputed in anticipation of future randomness requests.
-This is possible since the construction depends solely upon the CSPRNG output and private key.

 Sig(sk, tag1) should only be computed once for the lifetime of the randomness wrapper, and MUST NOT be used or exposed beyond its role in this computation.
 Moreover, Sig MUST be a deterministic signature function, e.g., deterministic ECDSA {{RFC6979}}, or use an independent (and completely reliable) entropy source, e.g., if Sig is implemented in an HSM with its own internal trusted entropy source for signature generation.

+In systems where signature computations are expensive, G'(n) may be precomputed and pooled.
+This is possible since the construction depends solely upon the CSPRNG output and private key.

 # Tag Generation {#tag-gen}